 I have to say, there were no real surprises now.
 One big trend that was always and everywhere present was the search for alternative packaging options.
 There were various degradable cups and ice cream spoons in all sorts of versions.
 Don't get me wrong.
 I think it's very important to explore new avenues.
 Ice cream parlor owners should also be concerned about protecting the environment.
 There were edible ice cream spoons, for example, or ones made of easily degradable materials.
 However, the edible spoons were quite hard and we don't even need to start with the taste.
 Degradable is better then.

 In addition, there were more frequent black ice in different flavours.
 For example with Coconut or ginger activated carbon was processed into ice.
 All I can say is that we didn't really like any of the black ice cream.

 It's not new, this black ice cream.
 Because you can get it in some corners in Germany, too.
 But you should be aware that carbonated is not synonymous with healthy.
 The amounts contained in black colored foods have neither a positive nor a negative effect.

 It was a real highlight to be able to experience so many different offers and information on the subject of ice cream.
-It's interesting and fun to stroll through the aisles and sample an incredible number of ice cream flavors.
-Now comes the "but"... however, I was a bit disappointed by the lack of creativity in the ice cream industry.
-Unfortunately, I have not been able to discover a real highlight for you.
+It's interesting and fun to stroll through the aisles and try an incredible number of ice cream flavors.
+Now comes the "but"... however, I was a little disappointed by the lack of creativity in the ice cream industry.
+Unfortunately, I wasn't able to discover a real highlight for you.